-As a result of the various measures taken in the 2018-2020 period and in response to the internal and external macroeconomic environment, the profile of monetary policy during this period adjusted from a more contractive profile to a more expansive one.
+As a result of the various measures taken in 2019 and 2020, and in response to the internal and external macroeconomic environment, the profile of monetary policy during this period adjusted from a more contractive profile to a more expansive one.
 However, in August 2021, the Central Bank decided to move from a highly expansionary monetary policy to a more neutral one.
 As a result, the Central Bank increased the MPR by 450 basis points between August and December 2021, reaching 5.25% as of December 31, 2021.
 In 2022, the Central Bank raised its reference interest rate by 325 basis points, reaching 8.50% as of December 31.
 These decisions were taken due to the external shocks that occurred because of the war between Russia and Ukraine and its repercussions on local food and fuel prices.
 Also, the scenario of high uncertainty caused the medium-term inflation expectations remained slightly above the Central Bank's target.
-Thus, the weighted average of LRM rate was 5.7% in 2018 and 2019, 1.5% in 2020, 1.9% in 2021 and 8.3% in 2022.
-In April 2023, the weighted average LRM rate was 9.2%, 1.8% higher than the average observed in April 2022 (7.4%).
+During the second half of 2023, the Central Bank shifted towards a more neutral monetary policy.
+This involved a reduction of the Monetary Policy Rate (MPR) by 175 basis points, decreasing from 8.50% in July to 6.75% in December.
+This adjustment was prompted by the declining trend of inflation, a stable growth in economic activity, and a decrease in commodity prices.
+Thus, the weighted average of LRM rate was 5.7% in 2019, 1.5% in 2020, 1.9% in 2021, 8.3% in 2022 and 8.4% in 2023.
+In January 2024, the Central Bank reduced the MPR from 6.75% to 6.50%.